3 effective ways to protect your savings from inflation

 Cash savings interest rates are already changing in response to the reduction of the base rate.
 According to Money, providers cut interest rates on 229 savings accounts in the week following the August 2024 base rate decision.

-As such, it could be more difficult to generate growth on your cash savings in the future.
+Despite this, it could still be more difficult to generate growth on your cash savings in the future as interest rates have already fallen.
 That’s why it’s important to shop around regularly, so you can find the best possible interest rate and potentially maximise growth.

 2. Review your emergency fund